brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Ported the javascript to type script.
     - [Change] Removed TYPO3 6.2 compatibility.
     - [Change] Removed DataViewer support.
-    - [Bugfix] Missing encoding info in the error handler output
+    - [Bugfix] Missing encoding info in the error handler output.
     - [Bugfix] Removed the TER-SonarQube findings from the unit tests.
-    - [Bugfix] Warning when accessing the backend module
+    - [Bugfix] Warning when accessing the backend module.
     - [Bugfix] Warning when saving the settings.
-    - [Bugfix] Getter analysis of the Aimeos debugger misses mtime and ctime
+    - [Bugfix] Getter analysis of the Aimeos debugger misses mtime and ctime.
     - [Bugfix] Wrong class list in the aimeos decorator analysis.
-    - [Bugfix] Wrong PHP constraints in the ext_emconf
+    - [Bugfix] Wrong PHP constraints in the ext_emconf.

 3.2.0
     - [Feature] Use some real autoloading, with a fallback to manually including all files.